rqlite/rqlite/README.md

 rqlited -http localhost:4003 -raft localhost:4004 -join http://localhost:4001 ~/node.2
 rqlited -http localhost:4005 -raft localhost:4006 -join http://localhost:4001 ~/node.3
 ```
 _This demonstration shows all 3 nodes running on the same host.
-In reality you wouldn't do this, and then you wouldn't need to set `-http` and `-raft`_.
+In reality you probably wouldn't do this, and then you wouldn't need to select different -http and -raft ports for each rqlite node._

 With just these few steps you've now got a fault-tolerant, distributed relational database.
 For full details on creating and managing real clusters check out [this documentation](https://github.com/rqlite/rqlite/blob/master/doc/CLUSTER_MGMT.md).